openforis/sepal-doc/docs/source/setup/presentation.rst

 When you initially load the Terminal, you will see information about your usage and the available types of instances you can initialize.

-One of the most important features of the Terminal is the ability to increase your instance size.
-The default instance is not sufficient for analyzing large amounts of data, for example running a classification on a large area.
+One of the most important features of the Terminal is the ability to start and stop instances.

-To increase the size of your instance, follow the following steps:
+To start an instance, use the following steps as a guide:

 -   First examine the “Available instance types” table.
 This is updated periodically but an example from September of 2020 is shown below.
 -   Choose an instance Type that fits your needs.
 Frequently a t2 or m2 is sufficient and cost effective.
 -   Next to the “Select (t1):” text, type in ‘t2' or your chosen instance type.
 -   Press Enter on your keyboard.
 -   Wait for the new instance to start.
 This will take several minutes.

+To stop an instance, type 'exit' at the command line.
+You can then refresh the terminal page to start a new instance.
+You can also stop an instance by clicking on your username on the right side of the screen and accessing your account information.
+Under 'Sessions' click on the trashcan icon to shut down your instances.

+Once an instance has stopped, you can follow the instance startup steps again to select a larger instance if necessary.

 .. image:: ../_images/setup/presentation/terminal.png
    :alt: The terminal page, including an example of changing the instance